One of the strongest ways your passed loved ones will connect with you, will let you know that they are ok, is by visiting you in your dreams.

 I have zero memory of him sadly, yet through out my life I have always felt a distinct void when it comes to him.
 Like I truly missed out on my time with him, because I have always heard stories about how funny and amazing he was and how much he loved his ‘girls’.

-Well…..about ten years ago ( yes that long ago and I still remember every detail), Grandpa Jimmy visited me.
+Well…..about fifteen years ago ( yes that long ago and I still remember every detail), Grandpa Jimmy visited me.

 In my ‘dream’, I was sitting outside on my Uncle’s front steps playing with pennies and dimes. *Important to mention that at this particular point in my life, I was in between jobs and very concerned about finances.

 All of a sudden I looked up and there was my Grandpa Jimmy with this HUGE smile on his face, walking towards me with a wad of dollar bills in his hand.

 It was like he appeared out of nowhere.
 I can still feel the awe I experienced at seeing him.

 He was wearing a white polo shirt and khaki pants (Grandpa was an avid golfer back in his day, and was dressed this way in the visit).